bnuredini/blog/content/writing/code-vs-prose.md

 # Writing Code vs. Writing Prose

 Programming languages were developed because natural language isn't adequate to communicate instructions to computers.
-Unlike natural language, programming languages consist of tools which are very composable.
-You can take a line of code and start putting things into it or removing things from it to drastically change its meaning.
+Unlike natural language, programming languages have strong composability: you can take a line of code and start putting things into it or removing things from it to drastically change its meaning.
 Doing that with natural language is also possible, but not the extent that it is with a programming language.
 With code, operations can be stacked, complex behavior (which would take dozens of sentences to explain properly in natural language) can be represented with a couple of lines of code, and special notation/syntax is developed to aid readability.